wellspringcp/wellspring/07-military/07-military.md

 ### Casus belli

 A `WS` polity shall declare and openly publish the exact assets (including diplomatic personnel, etc) which it considers to be `casus belli`, as well as an optional minimum response which any aggressor can expect to face.
 No maximum response shall be published: `WS` reserves the right to escalate its responses to any extent it deems necessary to preserve the private property of its residents.
+Should any actor encroach on a `casus belli`, a warning *may* be issued, but Utopia is under no obligation to issue a warning before retaliating - indeed, the casus belli list is itself a warning.

 In cases where a `casus belli` is an asset in a foreign polity:
 - `WS` shall phrase the `casus belli` as the specific asset itself, and not as the government of the foreign political entity.